 Moreover, you must evaluate the solution's features - user interface (UI), automation, reporting, workflow, customization, compliance, and integration capabilities - to pick the most suitable option based on your specific criteria and budget.
 Then, you can request references, testimonials, and demos to validate the vendor's claims regarding their product.

-API Integration and Connectivity
+API integration and connectivity

 The first technical step in implementing an automated ticketing system is ensuring your chosen AI/automated solution integrates with all existing databases, support channels, and any additional software within your infrastructure.
 Such instances can include CRM software, social media accounts, support inboxes, apps, payment portals, etc.